Haruko386/ApDepth/README.md

 ![cover](doc/cover.jpg)

 >We present **ApDepth**, a diffusion model, and associated fine-tuning protocol for monocular depth estimation.
-Based on Marigold, Its core innovation lies in addressing the deficiency of diffusion models in feature representation capability.
+Based on Marigold.
+Its core innovation lies in addressing the deficiency of diffusion models in feature representation capability.
 Our model followed Marigold, derived from Stable Diffusion and fine-tuned with synthetic data: Hypersim and VKitti, achieved ideal results in object edge refinement.

 ## 📢 News
 2025-08-10: Trying to make some optimizations in Feature Expression<br>